shubh123a3/forward_price_calcluator/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the shubh License - see the LICENSE file for details.